papadanku/RealityDocs/docs/source/technical/python/reference/objects.rst

    .. py:property:: enemyTicketLossWhenCaptured

-      Ticket loss caused to the enemy when this control point is captured *(needs to be verified)*
+      Ticket loss caused to the enemy when this control point is captured *(needs to be verified)*.

    .. py:property:: playerId

-      *Unknown; may set the ``playerID`` of the player that captured this control point first (the first player to arrive, not assisting players?)*
+      Unknown; may set the ``playerID`` of the player that captured this control point first (the first player to arrive, not assisting players?).

 .. py:class:: vehicleObject